tomtom28/njit-is-601-project-4/my-final-project/my_final_project/README.md

 ## Project Description
+This project's goal was to formalized my knowledge in using Pycharm to set up with Docker, Flask, and MySQL.

+The project includes HTML forms to add new records, update records, and delete records.

-This project's goal was to use a REST API and use Postman to test the GET, POST, PUT, and DELETE request methods.
+It also includes REST API and use Postman to test the GET, POST, PUT, and DELETE request methods.

-Then, user authentication was added using the information found in this [tutorial](https://hackersandslackers.com/flask-login-user-authentication).
+Finally, user authentication was added to the project using the information found in this [tutorial](https://hackersandslackers.com/flask-login-user-authentication).

-The data was taken from [this](https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html) csv source and converted to SQL statements using [this](https://sqlizer.io/#/) online tool.
+The MLB Player data was taken from [this](https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html) csv source and converted to SQL statements using [this](https://sqlizer.io/#/) online tool.

 ## View Jinja Templates
-The project also includes Jinja templates to view the MLB Player data in an HTML format.
+The project includes Jinja templates to view the MLB Player data in an HTML format.
-Aside from the Signup, Login, and Logout features, the functionality is the same as was done in [Project 3](https://github.com/tomtom28/njit-is-601-project-3).
+Aside from the Signup form, Login form, and Logout feature, the functionality is the same as was done in [Project 3](https://github.com/tomtom28/njit-is-601-project-3).

 ### Sign Up Page
 A user can create an account by navigating to the `/signup` route and viewing the `signup.html` page.